 Indonesia's coffees have long been prized for a particular cup profile—a delicate acidity, creamy body and flavors from chocolate and red fruit to earthy, herbal, umami and sweet tobacco—that primarily results from the country’s most popular processing method, giling basah.
 Or, wet hulled in the Bahasa language.

 Giling basah involves hulling the parchment off the bean at roughly 50 percent moisture content—versus 10 to 12 percent moisture, as is common in most other coffee processes and regions).
 They’re then hulled and bagged and sent to rest—which is also unique to Indonesia; elsewhere, hulling typically takes places just before the coffee is shipped to the port.

-We buy Grade 1 Sumatras as Double-Picked (DP) or Triple-Picked (TP), referring to the number of times the coffee is hand-picked for defects.
-This extra quality control results in a very consistent cup including only cherries at optimum ripeness.
+InterAmerican buys Grade 1 Sumatra coffees as Double-Picked (DP) or Triple-Picked (TP), referring to the number of times the coffee is hand-sorted for defects.
+This extra quality control measure further contributes to a very consistent cup that' comprised of cherries picked at optimum ripeness.

 We also offer a Fairtrade Organic version of Sumatra Mandheling, sourced from other suppliers.

 Herbal, cedar, sweet tobacco, chocolate and spice notes; mild, winey acidity, creamy body, consistent and balanced.